-- Wetting your fingers with the lemon water, form little dough balls, roll them in the icing sugar (if you like, optional) and place on a baking sheet, leaving some space between each cookie.
-Don't flatten the cookie, it will naturally spread.
+- Form little dough balls, roll them in the icing sugar (if you like, optional) and place on a baking sheet, leaving some space between each cookie.
+No need to press down, they will naturally spread.

-- Bake in the preheated oven for about 15 minutes, depending on how hot your oven gets.
-Every oven is different.
-You are aiming for a pale golden colour.
+- Bake in the preheated oven for about 12 – 15 minutes, depending on how hot your oven gets.
+You are aiming for a light, golden colour.

 - Leave to cool completely before removing from the baking sheet.

 - Store in an airtight container for up to 2 weeks.
-You can even freeze them, well covered for up to the usual 3 months.
+You can even freeze them, well covered for up to 3 months.